keboola/developers-docs/integrate/variables/index.md

 You have to use the
 [Create Configuration API call](https://keboola.docs.apiary.io/#reference/component-configurations/component-configurations/create-configuration) to create a configuration of the `keboola.orchestrator` component.
-You can use the following data in configuration:
+You can use the following data in the configuration:

 {% highlight json %}
 {